jahaltom/COVID-19-Quantification/README.md

 * Mason_Data_Filter: This takes output from Mason Data(results_TPM_gene.tsv) and filters teh TPM by removing those protein coding and EB genes where the median < 1, and then removes EB genes where median TPM is less than that of the median of all lncRNA genes.

-## Metadata
-* meta_data.tsv.gz: A metadata file for Human annotated, SARS-COV-2, as well as the EB genes used in this study.

 ## Execution
 snakemake -j 50 -s snakefile --cluster "sbatch -t 01:00:00 -c 60"